Taiwan concerned Hon Hai over-paying for Sharp stake, seeks more detail

-TAIPEI Taiwan's Economics Ministry, which vets all outbound investments, has asked Hon Hai Precision Industry (2317.TW) for more detail on a planned tie-up with struggling Japanese TV maker Sharp Corp (6753.T), saying an initial agreement looks expensive.
+TAIPEI Taiwan's Economics Ministry, which vets all outbound investments, has asked Hon Hai Precision Industry for more detail on a planned tie-up with struggling Japanese TV maker Sharp Corp, saying an initial agreement looks expensive.

 "We think Hon Hai has not explained enough about the investment efficiency of the deal, which is related to price ... the deal is a little pricey," Emile Chang, deputy executive secretary of the commission, told Reuters.

 Hon Hai needs the commission's approval before it can invest in Sharp.
-The commission reviews all mergers and acquisitions involving foreign companies, and last year blocked a $1.6 billion KKR-backed (KKR.N) management buyout of electronics component firm Yageo (2327.TW).
+The commission reviews all mergers and acquisitions involving foreign companies, and last year blocked a $1.6 billion KKR-backed management buyout of electronics component firm Yageo.

 Hon Hai executives were not immediately available for comment.